FUJIFILM Sonosite goes to CES 2016 Digital Health Summit, with iViz!

 Dr. Francis Yamazaki is a 30 year veteran in Anesthesiology.
 He is an Anesthesiologist with a cutting edge sports medicine group at Kerlan Jobe Surgery Center, LA.
 In this interview, he discusses the expectations of patients in the elite world of sports and the progression of anesthesia, particularly in the realm of nerve blocks.
 In particular how the progress of technology has improved safety for both patients and surgeons.

-Meet Dr. Todd Larsen from Code Black Movie
+Meet Dr. Andrew Eads from Code Black Movie